 Editor’s note: From “climate adaptation” to “blue carbon,” from “landscape approach” to “ecosystem services,” environmental jargon is everywhere these days.
-Conservation International’s Human Nature blog looks to make sense of it in an occasional explainer series we’re calling “What on Earth?”
+Our Conservation News blog looks to make sense of it in an occasional explainer series we’re calling “What on Earth?”

 In this installment, we break down “natural capital,” a concept that could revolutionize the way nature is protected.

 What is “natural capital”?

 It’s the stock of renewable and non-renewable natural resources (e.g., plants, animals, air, water, soils, minerals) that combine to provide benefits to people.